 Published online: August 7, 2020

-Hepatitis B virus-associated acute-on-chronic liver failure (HBV-ACLF) is an important type of liver failure in Asia.
-There is a direct relationship between HBV-ACLF and gastrointestinal barrier function.
+Patients with hepatitis B virus-associated acute-on-chronic liver failure (HBV-ACLF) have inadequate nutrient intake and malnutrition at admission or diagnosis.
 However, the nutritional status of HBV-ACLF patients has been poorly studied.

 To investigate the nutritional risk and nutritional status of HBV-ACLF patients and evaluated the impact of nutritional support on the gastrointestinal barrier and 28-d mortality.

-Nutritional risk screening assessment and gastrointestinal barrier biomarkers of patients with HBV-ACLF (n = 234) and patients in the compensatory period of liver cirrhosis (the control group) (n = 234) were compared during the period between 2016 and 2018.
-Changes were analyzed after nutritional support in HBV-ACLF patients.
-Valuable biomarkers have been explored to predict 28-d death.
-The 28-d survival between HBV-ACLF patients with nutritional support (n = 234) or no nutritional support (2014-2016) (n = 207) was compared.
+The nutritional risk screening assessment, baseline characteristics, and biomarkers of the gastrointestinal barrier of patients with HBV-ACLF (n = 234) and patients with compensatory cirrhosis (n = 234) were analyzed.
+The 28-d survival of the nutritional support group (n = 234) and non-nutritional support group (n = 207) was compared.

 The nutritional risk of the HBV-ACLF patients was significantly higher than that of the control group.
-The nutritional intake of the patients with HBV-ACLF was lower than that of the control group.
-The decrease in skeletal muscle and fat content and the deficiency of fat intake were more obvious (P < 0.001).
 The coccus-bacillus ratio, secretory immunoglobulin A, and serum D-lactate were significantly increased in HBV-ACLF patients.
-The survival group had a lower nutritional risk, lower D-lactate, and cytokine levels (endotoxin, tumor necrosis factor alpha, interleukin-10, and interleukin-1).
 Interleukin-10 may be a potential predictor of death in HBV-ACLF patients.
 The 28-d survival of the nutritional support group was better than that of the non-nutritional support group (P = 0.016).